perpendicularai/SeKernel/README.md

 # 📝 SeKernel
-A semantic-kernel for Streamlit python projects
+A semantic-kernel for Streamlit python projects to give your applications 🧠 memory

 ## ⚙️ How to
 - clone the repo